KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-walkthrough.md

 # DEX Walkthrough

-Now that you have MarketMaker 2.0 (MM2) installed you are ready to try your first atomic swap!
+Now that you have MarketMaker 2.0 (MM2) installed you are ready for your first atomic swap!

 ## Setting Up Initial Environment Variables